Aging & Health A to Z

 Many sleeping pills are habit-forming.
 Even if you become dependent on them, their effectiveness may disappear with long-term use.

-It is strongly advised to avoid using these medications at all, but if you and your care provider determine it is appropriate to use them, aim to use the smallest effective dose and only for a short time.
+It is strongly advised to avoid using these medications at all.
+However, if you and your healthcare provider decide that it is appropriate to use them, try to use the smallest effective dose and only for a short time.

-Avoid taking sleeping pills more than four times in a week to avoid daytime grogginess.
+Avoid taking sleeping pills more than four times in a week to avoid feelilng groggy during the daytime.
 Remember that sleeping pills do not cure insomnia, but are only a temporary relief and have serious risks associated with them.
 You may have even more trouble sleeping after stopping sleeping pills, especially if you have become addicted to them.

-Do not drink alcohol if you are taking sleeping pills because side effects of the pills may increase significantly.
+Do not drink alcohol if you are taking sleeping pills.
+This may causethe side effects of the pills to increase significantly.

-Insomnia: There are a large number of over-the-counter and prescription sleep aids.
+There are a large number of over-the-counter and prescription sleep aids.
 Most of them have only small benefits on sleep, but have the potential for causing serious side effects in older adults.
-As a result, in most cases they should be avoided, even for short-term use.
+As a result, they should be avoided in most cases, even for short-term use.
 Three main types of sleep aids are particularly problematic:

-- Benzodiazepines, such as lorazepam and temazepam – in older adults, these drugs can increase risk of confusion and disordered thinking, falls, broken bones, and motor vehicle accidents.
+- Benzodiazepines, such as lorazepam and temazepam.
+In older adults, these drugs can increase risk of confusion and disordered thinking, falls, broken bones, and motor vehicle crashes.

-- Benzodiazepine receptor agonists, such as zolpidem, zaleplon, and eszopiclone – like the benzodiazepines, these drugs can increase risk of confusion and disordered thinking, falls, broken bones, the motor vehicle accidents.
+- Benzodiazepine receptor agonists, such as zolpidem, zaleplon, and eszopiclone.
+Such as the benzodiazepines, these drugs can increase risk of confusion and disordered thinking, falls, broken bones, and motor vehicle crashes.

-- Diphenhyramine and over-the-counter sleep aids that contain antihistamines – these medications can cause confusion, difficulty urinating, dry mouth, constipation, and other side effects.
+- Diphenhydramine and over-the-counter sleep aids that contain antihistamines.
+These medications can cause confusion, difficulty urinating, dry mouth, constipation, and other side effects.

 The best solution for sleep problems usually comes from changes in diet, nighttime behaviors, and cognitive strategies to promote restful sleep.
 Ask your healthcare professional for help in managing your sleep problems.

-Your healthcare professional must weigh the benefits of a sleep medication against the increased risk for daytime drowsiness, falls, and mental impairment before recommending any drug treatment.
+Before recommending any drug treatment, your healthcare provider must consider the benefits of a sleep medication against the increased risk for daytime drowsiness, falls, and mental impairment.

 Non-prescription (over-the-counter) Drugs

 You should not use antihistamines (especially if they contain diphenhydramine) to help you sleep.
-The side effects of this medication include constipation, delirium, drowsiness the next day, and difficulty urinating.
+The side effects of antihistamines include constipation, delirium, drowsiness the next day, and difficulty urinating.
 You may easily develop a tolerance for this type of product also, which reduces its effectiveness.

-Melatonin and valerian are complementary or alternative remedies that have not been approved by the US Food and Drug Administration (FDA) and lack scientific evidence for benefit.
-Let your healthcare professional know if you are taking these products, since they may produce unwelcome side effects.
+Melatonin and valerian are complementary or alternative remedies that help with sleep.
+Melatonin improves sleep quality and duration and promotes sleep. .
+Let your healthcare provider know if you are taking these products, since they mayinteract with prescription medications..
 Many people find herbal teas, such as chamomile, or a glass of milk help them relax at bedtime.
-For most people, these are safe approaches to try, but drinking fluids at bedtime may increase the number of times you must get up during the night to go to the bathroom.
+For most people, these are safe approaches to try, but drinking fluids at bedtime may increase the number of times you have to get up during the night to go to the bathroom.

-Check with your healthcare professional before trying a non-prescription (over-the-counter) sleep remedy.
-Even non-prescription products may interact with other medications or alcohol, or become habit-forming.
+Check with your healthcare provider before trying a non-prescription (over-the-counter) sleep remedy.
+Even non-prescription products may become habit-forming or interact with other medications or alcohol.